Day trading: Techniques

 Day trading requires a sound and rehearsed method to provide a statistical edge on each trade and should not be engaged on a whim.

 The following are several basic trading strategies by which day traders attempt to make profits.
 In addition, some day traders also use contrarian investing strategies (more commonly seen in algorithmic trading) to trade specifically against irrational behavior from day traders using the approaches below.
 It is important for a trader to remain flexible and adjust techniques to match changing market conditions.

+Swing trading

+Swing trading is a trading strategy that involves holding a financial instrument for one or more days in an attempt to profit from price changes, or "swings".
+While day trading focuses on intraday volatility and requires all positions to be closed before the market session ends, swing traders hold positions for several days to weeks.
+This approach typically utilizes technical analysis to identify trends and patterns, but may also incorporate fundamental analysis to gauge a security's value.
+Compared with day trading, swing trading generally involves a lower frequency of trades, which may reduce transaction costs, but it also carries overnight risk, including the possibility of significant price gaps occurring while markets are closed.

 Trend following

 Trend following, or momentum trading, is a strategy used in all trading time-frames, assumes that financial instruments which have been rising steadily will continue to rise, and vice versa with falling.
 Traders can profit by buying an instrument which has been rising, or short selling a falling one, in the expectation that the trend will continue.
 These traders use technical analysis to identify trends.

 Szakmary and Lancaster (2015) validate the effectiveness of trend following in the U.S. stock market, demonstrating its potential for generating positive returns.
 Similarly, research by Blackstar Funds highlights rigorous applications of trend following in commodities, financial futures, and currencies, although its application to stock trading presented challenges.